putting/My-Tech-Notes/javaRelated/java/interview/ConcurrentHashMap .md

 ## Summary
 ConcurrentHashMap (CHM) is the same as HashMap, but includes an additional array of *Segments*.
 Locking is applied at the segment level.
 So two writes to the same segment will block.
 Guarantees that 1 will NOT be interleaved with other.

 Q. Why is HashMap not thread-safe then?
-Infinite loop problem, where rehashing while beinf read by another thread.
+Infinite loop problem, where rehashing while being read by another thread.
 Interleaving also?
 Offers O(1) time complexity for both get and put operation.

 ### Structure